pa810p/bps2/README.md

 -q --query QUERY                     SQL query provided to sqlite database (query should correspond with engine -e option) -s --sugar SUGAR_LEVEL               sugar level in blood in mg/dL using format of: 123/'comment'
-                                     where 'comment' is optional -S --import-sugar FILENAME           import sugar from csv FILENAME where 'comment' is optional -t --time TIME                       sets time in format 'yyyy-MM-dd HH:mm' or 'HH:mm'
+                                     where 'comment' is optional --empty                           measurement on empty stomach --full                            measurement on full stomach -S --import-sugar FILENAME           import sugar from csv FILENAME where 'comment' is optional -t --time TIME                       sets time in format 'yyyy-MM-dd HH:mm' or 'HH:mm'